pesalerno/Genomics-Intro-workshop/README.md

 And it has the exact same adapters as the first library, but with a different Index primer (can you figure out which one it is??).

 **WARNING**: _NEVER_ edit text files in word/excel or something similar... it needs to be in a simple text editor such as text wrangler or BBedit.
-Also, always edit these files while seeing "invisible characters".
+Also, always edit these files while seeing "invisible characters"... it's good practice to avoid unnecessary headaches!

 #####2.3.
 De-multiplexing and commands